What is change management?

 Acknowledge resistance as valuable information

 Resistance is not an enemy, but a signal.
-People who offer resistance indicate that they are involved but have not been sufficiently heard or convinced.
-Engage in a conversation, listen actively, and look for the underlying objections.
+Moreover, people who offer resistance indicate that they are involved but have not been sufficiently heard or convinced.
+Engage in a dialogue, listen actively, and look for the underlying objections.
 Often, there is useful feedback contained within that which improves the change plan.

 Invest in the middle tier

 Team leaders and middle managers are the linchpins of any change.
-They translate the strategy into daily practice and are the first point of contact for employees.
-If this group is not on board, the change stalls, regardless of how well top management has planned it.
+However, they translate the strategy into daily practice and are the first point of contact for employees.
+If this group is not on board, the change stalls, regardless of how well top management has conceived it.

 Make change measurable

 Define clear KPIs in advance to measure the progress of the change.
 These can be hard numbers (productivity, customer satisfaction), but also soft indicators (employee satisfaction, adoption rate of new systems).
-Without measurement, you cannot make adjustments.
+Therefore, without measurement, you cannot make adjustments.

 How do you choose a good change management training?

-In addition, look at the trainers' experience.
-Have they guided change processes themselves?
-Do they know the dynamics of SMEs?
-At Kenneth Smit, we employ trainers who have years of management experience themselves and know the challenges of change in practice.
-The change management training courses by Kenneth Smit are specifically designed for managers who want to bring about change in their organization.
+Good trainers have guided change processes themselves.
+They understand what is going on within organizations and know the dynamics of, for example, SMEs.
+At Kenneth Smit, we employ trainers with years of management experience who know the challenges of change from practical experience. training courses by Kenneth Smit are specifically designed for managers who want to bring about change in their organization.

-A third criterion is customization.
-Every organization is different, so a standard approach rarely works.
-In-company training offers the opportunity to tailor the training to the specific change challenge within your organization.
-For this, also view the in-company training by Kenneth Smit.
+No two organizations are the same.
+Therefore, a standard approach rarely works optimally.
+In-company training offers the opportunity to align with the specific situation and challenges within your organization.
+After all, for this, also view the in-company training by Kenneth Smit.

 Common mistakes in change management

-Wanting to move too fast is the number one mistake.
-Change takes time, and that time is needed to get people on board.
+- Wanting to go too fast: Change takes time, and that time is needed to get people on board.
 A tight deadline can be counterproductive if employees feel they are being steamrolled.

-The second common mistake is paying insufficient attention to the emotional impact.
-Change means saying goodbye to the familiar, and that evokes emotions.
-Managers who only talk about rationality and results miss an essential element.
+- Insufficient attention to emotional impact: Change means saying goodbye to the familiar, and that evokes emotions.
+Managers who talk only about logic and results miss an essential element.

-The third mistake is the lack of visible leadership.
-If the top announces the change but fails to demonstrate it themselves, the message loses credibility.
+- Lack of leadership: If top management announces the change but fails to demonstrate it themselves, the message loses credibility.
 Walk the talk is not an empty phrase, but a prerequisite for successful change management.

-Finally, many organizations underestimate the anchoring phase.
-They celebrate reaching the milestone but subsequently fail to invest in embedding the new behavior.
+- Underestimating anchoring: Many organizations celebrate reaching the milestone but subsequently fail to invest in embedding the new behavior.
 Within six months, the organization is back to square one.

 Change management and leadership